juristr/fabiangosebrink.github.io/__output/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0.md

     }
 }</pre>

-or just type &#8220;npm init&#8221; to answer all questions and get an project.json file generated.
+or just type "npm init" to answer all questions and get an project.json file generated.

-After this you can install AngularJs 2 and all other dependencies via &#8220;npm install&#8221; or visual Studio will do this for you automatically.
+After this you can install AngularJs 2 and all other dependencies via "npm install" or visual Studio will do this for you automatically.
 Just just have to wait a few seconds.
 It will add a node_modules folder to your root application and copy all files, also the *.d.ts-files you need to develop with typescript.

-Last thing to do is copying all your needed files into the &#8220;js&#8221;-folder you created on clientside.
+Last thing to do is copying all your needed files into the "js"-folder you created on clientside.

 ![Alttext]({{site.baseurl}}assets/articles/2016-01/99c6eae8-059e-428f-b715-bdbd5bb62ccb.png)
 (Ignore the jquery and signalr files I had addinitonally in the example, its for the next blogpost 😉 )